Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Layers/DisplayFeatureLayers/README.md

     - Instantiate a `PortalItem` with a `Portal` and an item ID
     - Create a `FeatureLayer` with the portal item and layer ID
 5. Create a feature layer with a `ServiceFeatureTable`
-    - Create a `ServiceFeatureTable` with a url
+    - Create a `ServiceFeatureTable` with a URL
     - Create a `FeatureLayer` with the feature table
 6. Create a feature layer with a shapefile
     - Create a `ShapefileFeatureTable` using the shapefile name